mattjmcnaughton/homelab/hardware/vm/docs/lxd/README.md

 ```
 sudo snap install lxd
-sudo lxd init
+`lxd init`
-    - All default settings, with the exception of using `dir` as the storage
-      backend, instead of `zfs`.
+    - Use `dir` as the storage backend instead of `zfs`.
+    - Set "no" for creating a new local network bridge.
+    - Set "no" for configuring LXD to use an existing bridge or host interface.
+`lxc network create macvlan-net --type=macvlan parent=enp0s31f6`
+`lxc profile device add default eth0 nic network=macvlan-net`
 ```

-We do NOT try and generate a preseed file.
-I'm not sure why, but when using the preseed file, we had issues with network connectivity.
+We intentionally use a `macvlan`.
+We had unpredictable results using the default `bridge`.
+We'd see, for example, that `ghcr.io` wouldn't resolve but `docker.io` would.
+We hope to avoid all this using `macvlan`.
+Since we're using tailscale for all connections, this should work out well for us.

 ## Create profiles